Last Updated on Jul 16, 2020

 New dock and Multitasking are now accessible on finger gesture that works on Home screen or App screen.

-To Access iPad dock Without Assistive Touch: Flick up finger on the screen from bottom of iPad screen.
+To Access iPad dock Without Assistive Touch: Flick up finger on the screen from the bottom of the iPad screen.

 Also Useful: Customize Assistive Touch on iPhone.